SSG-DRD-IOT/lab-eis-timeseries/README.md

 Multiple microservices coordinate to provide the overall service of the edge insights platform. a number of these are open source projects such as telegraf, influxdb, chronograf, Kapacitor (collectively called the TICK stack) and Vault, a service that keeps cryptographic secrets in a secure manner.

-Here's a list of the microservices:

-The data agent
-Data analytics
-Data bus abstraction
-Data ingestion library
-The image store
-The stream manager
-Stream sub library
-Telegraph
-Video ingestion
-Secret storage
-Algorithms including triggers / filters and classifiers

 ## Prerequisites

-This article was written for the Intel Edge Insights Software version 1.5.
+This article was written for the Intel Edge Insights Software version 2.0.
 The software is on a quarterly release cadence.

 ## Setup instructions

-Setting the Intel insights platform to process pointed data.
-In this configuration we will disable the video data ingestion, which can cause a significant load on the CPU.
+Setting the Intel insights platform to process time series data.

 In order to accomplish this we will do the following things:

 - Set a couple of helpful environmental variables so that we don't need to continually re-type directory names
-- Shut down the Intel insights platform
+- Shut down the Intel Edge Insights Software
 - Modify configuration files
-- Repackage it
+- Build and Repackage it
-- Relaunch the Intel insights platform
+- Relaunch the Intel Edge Insights Software
 - Setup Chronograf to visualize the data

 Let's get started.